 However, keep in mind that segmentation is not simply about coming up with distinct contacts lists either.
 Rather, it’s about coming up with ways to make the most of every list.
 A good CRM software can offer you almost an unlimited number of ways to bolster your marketing strategy.
 Here are the basic ways this technology can help your business in segmenting your list.

 - A good CRM software helps you learn more about and track the email behaviour of your recipients.
 It tells you who opens your messages and who ignores them.
+Follow them up with these emails to get the results you want.

 - A good CRM software lets you perform comprehensive demographic profiling.
 Details such as the age, gender, industry, and location of your contacts are readily available to you.